solliancenet/taw-power-apps-power-platform/setup/README.md

 - Azure Cosmos DB for NoSQL account
 - API Management

-**Note:** If you have to re-run this script multiple times, note that API Management resources are soft deleted.
+**NOTE:** If you have to re-run this script multiple times, note that API Management resources are soft deleted.
 If you get into this situation, check this site for more details: <https://aka.ms/apimsoftdelete>.

 The PowerShell script will also set up environment variables for the API to run locally as well as in Azure.
 It will deploy the API code to the Azure App Service.